smart-data-models/data-models/templates/spec-how-to.md

     - `Normative` : In case there is one.
 One single line
     -

-It can be included as many properties as needed. all lines No depending of a property name can be mul
+It can be included as many properties as needed.
+All lines of a property has to be single line property line has to be hyphen, space, `quoted property` : description Depending lines has to be in the form 4 spaces, hyphen, space, `quoted elelements` : description

+## Open questions:
+- How to include references to already defined properties (i.e. locations commons)